Generalized Dualities and Supergroups: Introduction

 where the derivatives act either on the same field or two different fields.
 The constant metric $\eta$ is the natural split-signature $\g{O}(D,D)$ invariant, and we have decomposed indices with respect to the $\g{GL}(D) \subset \g{O}(D,D)$ subgroup.
 Typically the section condition is solved by dispensing with all dependence on the winding coordinates $\tilde \pa^m = 0$.
 Different T-dual geometries are related by choosing different solutions of the section condition; these solutions are related by global $\g{O}(D,D)$ rotations, which act on the generalized metric $\cH$ in the same manner as the Buscher rules \cite{Buscher:1987sk,Buscher:1987qj}.
 In this sense, double field theory geometrizes T-duality.

 This bears a striking similarity to PLTD and indeed the two are intimately related \cite{Hassler:2017yza}, with PLTD and its generalizations corresponding to double field theory on group manifolds \cite{Demulder:2018lmj} or coset spaces \cite{Demulder:2019vvh}.
 This has been an active area of research in recent years (see e.g. \cite{Hassler:2017yza,Demulder:2018lmj,Demulder:2019bha,Osten:2019ayq,Sakatani:2019jgu,Borsato:2021gma,Sakatani:2021skx} and references therein).
 As formulated in \cite{Hull:2009mi,Hull:2009zb,Hohm:2010jy,Hohm:2010pp}, DFT encompassed only the NS-NS sector (graviton, $B$-field, and dilaton).
 It has since been extended \cite{Hohm:2011zr, Hohm:2011dv,Jeon:2012kd, Jeon:2012hp} to include the NS-R fermions (gravitini and dilatini) and the R-R sector (the even/odd $p$-form complexes) of type II string theory, but this extension did not fully unify the fields.
 The three sectors, NS-NS, NS-R, and R-R are encoded separately in the low energy type II action, and this complicates the construction of the dual supergravity backgrounds since one cannot address all sectors simultaneously using the same methods.
 Typically, one uses geometric or $\sigma$-model methods to fix some of the fields and then exploits the structure of $\kappa$-symmetry and supersymmetry to uncover the rest.
-The Ramond-Ramond sector is particularly onerous, since unlike the other bosonic fields, it does not appear explicitly in the Green-Schwarz $\sigma$-model action.\footnote{The Ramond-Ramond sector \emph{does} appear in the pure spinor action \cite{Benichou:2008it}, which has been used to cleanly derive its transformation rules under NATD.}
+The Ramond-Ramond sector is particularly onerous, since unlike the other bosonic fields, it does not appear \emph{explicitly} as a separate term in the Green-Schwarz $\sigma$-model action.\footnote{After fixing a certain supersymmetric gauge (i.e. normal coordinates) in the Green-Schwarz action, one can perform an order-by-order $\theta$ expansion of the superfields $E_M{}^a$ and $B_{MN}$ and uncover the Ramond-Ramond fields, see for example \cite{Wulff:2013kga}.
+In contrast, the pure spinor action contains the Ramond-Ramond sector explicitly witout any gauge fixing, which has been used to cleanly derive its transformation rules under NATD \cite{Benichou:2008it}.}

+Naturally, one could consider broader U-duality covariant formulations, which are based on exceptional groups.
+These include double field theory as subcases: for example, the maximal case of $E_{11(11)}$, when decomposed under its $\g{O}(10,10)$ subgroup, possesses at leading order in the level decomposition the NS-NS and R-R sectors of DFT \cite{West:2003fc, West:2010ev, Rocen:2010bk}.
+However, the situation with exceptional groups and generalized dualities is not nearly as well developed as their DFT analogues.
+We will return to this point in the discussion section.